Umich-DNNG/pynoise/README.md

 * time difference method
 * digital delay
 * number of folders
 * meas time per folder
+* sort data?
 Users can edit this .txt file to change the settings that they wish to use.
 INSERT DESCRIPTION OF DIFFERENT SETTINGS.